Phhofm/ParagonSR/README.md

 2.  **Powerful Gated Transformation (The "Brain"):** The features are then processed by a **Gated Feed-Forward Network** (`GatedFFN`).
 This is a powerful, non-linear feature transformer inspired by modern language models.
 Its gating mechanism allows the network to dynamically route and modulate information, a key technique for learning the complex, non-linear mappings required for high-fidelity restoration.

-3.  **Advanced Reparameterization (The "Afterburner"):** The core convolutional unit within the Gated-FFN, `ReparamConvV3`, is inspired by the powerful design of SpanPP.
+3.  **Advanced Reparameterization (The "Afterburner"):** The core convolutional unit, `ReparamConvV3`, is inspired by the powerful design of SpanPP.
 It fuses three distinct and powerful convolutional branches with learnable weights, dramatically increasing the model's expressive power during training with a negligible impact on the final, fused inference speed.

 ### A Battle-Hardened Design: Engineered for Stability

-Deep, reparameterizable architectures can be prone to instability during long training runs, especially when using advanced techniques like EMA.
-ParagonSR was specifically engineered to solve these challenges:
+Deep, reparameterizable architectures can be prone to instability during long training runs.
+ParagonSR was specifically engineered to solve these challenges through a process of real-world testing and refinement:

 -   **`LayerScale` Integration:** Each ParagonBlock includes a `LayerScale` module, a powerful stabilization technique from modern Transformer designs.
 It forces the model to learn in a more controlled manner, preventing the "exploding gradient" (`NaN` loss) issues that can plague deep networks.
 -   **Stateless Fusion for EMA:** The architecture uses a stateless, "on-the-fly" fusion method during training-time validations.
 This design is the result of rigorous testing and is **guaranteed to be compatible with EMA**, permanently fixing the state-synchronization bugs that can corrupt a model's weights over time.